 - I recently picked up a couple Ecoline Brush Pens and am obsessed with the gradient colour they let out!
 You can see it in action in this video.

-- When I’m creating a final piece, my favourite tool to avoid pencil lines is a Lightbox!
+- When I’m creating a final piece, my favourite tool to avoid pencil lines is a Light Pad!
+It’s great for anyone just starting as well as they can easily trace templates!
 This one is super affordable and has great reviews.

 - I received this Florals By Hand book by one of my fave artists, Alli K last year for Christmas and it’s so beautiful and fun to try different artists’ techniques.
 If you have a lettering lover in your life, I can almost guarantee they’d have fun adding line art to their lettering!